 Burglary Laws in California - Penal Code 459 PC

-In California, burglary under California Penal Code 459 PC can be described as an individual entering a building with the intention to commit a felony theft, normally grand theft or petty theft.
+In California, burglary under California Penal Code 459 PC can be described as an individual entering a building to commit felony theft, typically grand theft or petty theft.

-In the State of California, there are two types of criminal charges related to burglary: First-degree burglary and Second-degree burglary.
+In California, there are two types of criminal charges related to burglary: First-degree burglary and Second-degree burglary.

-If prosecutors are unable to provide any evidence of intent before entry was made, then the burglary charge can be reduced to a trespassing charge. if the intent was to commit a misdemeanor crime, then a criminal charge of burglary cannot be proven.
+If prosecutors cannot provide any evidence of intent before entry was made, then the burglary charge can be reduced to a trespassing charge.
+If the goal was to commit a misdemeanor crime, then a criminal charge of burglary cannot be proven.

 Any other type of burglary is considered a second-degree burglary.
-This type of burglary criminal charge normally involves entering a business complex or other commercial structures.
+This criminal burglary charge typically involves entering a business complex or other commercial structures.
 Second-degree burglary charges are also known as commercial burglary.